gingermusketeer/commun.js/README.md

 ## why communjs
 - commonjs modules 1.0 compliance (same as node)
+- node_module support
+    - need a module simply ```npm install``` and require it in your code
+- folder modules
+    - either index.js or main script in package.json are used
 - cross browser
     - chrome  -> Yes
     - firefox -> Yes